 This would include areas like alleys, car parks and waste ground.

-By this I of course don't mean safer injecting sites like the ones provided at services like Insite, but instead the kind all over the country (and around the world) with injectors grouping together in a shared environment for the perceived safety and community it offers.
+By this I of course don’t mean safer injecting sites like the ones provided at services like Insite, but instead the kind all over the country (and around the world) with people who inject grouping together in a shared environment for the perceived safety and community it offers.

 Injecting at home